jasonfilippou/agile-bank/README.md

 We allow updating `Account` entities through a dedicated `PUT` endpoint.
 Changing an account's `Currency` does NOT invalidate past transactions to it in the old `Currency`.
 Future transactions, of course, are affected.

-We do NOT offer a `PUT` endpoint for transactions.
+We do NOT offer a `PUT` endpoint for transactions, for lack of time.

 ## Testing